bernatferragut/lzrbit/README.md

 **.
 Use the microbit x,y,z axis to draw on the canvas by rotating them**

 **.
-Open the top right Controller Tab to have access to size and color control**
+Open the top right 'OPEN CONTROLS' Tab to have access to size and color control**

 Use the top right GUI parameters to mold your designs at will.
 Draw your design with patience and love.